wonkes-manoa/wonkes-manoa.github.io/index.md

 ### Milestone 3: better functionality

-The goal of Milestone 3 was to fix existing bugs, and polish the English language in the website.
+The goal of Milestone 3 is to fix existing bugs, add pagination, polish wording in the website, and give admin functionality.

 ![](images/project-milestone-3.png)